Mewati gharana: Ancestry

-Ghagge Nazir Khan and Wahid Khan inherited three traditions of classical music; Khandarbani dhrupad baaj and gayaki from their ancestors and then Qawwal Bacchon gayaki, Gwalior gayaki, Kirana baaj, and Dagarbani baaj from later gurus.
+Ghagge Nazir Khan and Wahid Khan inherited three traditions of classical music; Khandarbani dhrupad baaj and gayaki from their ancestors and then Qawwal Bacchon gayaki.

 Mewati gayaki emerged from the first synthesis of the dhrupad and khayal traditions of music, through the inter-marriage of Bade Mohammed Khan's family with Haddu-Hassu Khan's family, which Ghagge Nazir Khan married into.

 Bade Mohammed Khan, son of Shakkar Khan of Lucknow, emerged from the Qawwal Bacchon tradition.
 His son, Waris Ali Khan, married a daughter of Haddu Khan.
 Through their union, Bade Mohammed Khan acquired the status of being a Gwalior gharana exponent and was regarded for his "taan bazi" repertoire.
-Another offspring of Bade Mohammed Khan, Bade Mubarak Ali Khan, is said to have influenced Alladiya Khan's gayaki due to his proclivity for taans.
-Ghagge Nazir Khan married Bade Mubarak Ali Khan's daughter, learned from Waris Ali Khan, and learned from Chhote Mohammed Khan, Haddu Khan's son.
+Another offspring of Bade Mohammed Khan, Bade Mubarak Ali Khan, Ghagge Nazir Khan married Bade Mubarak Ali Khan's daughter, learned from Waris Ali Khan.

 Due to politics and competition with Natthu Khan's family, Bade Mohammed Khan relocated to Rewa in Bhopal as the court musician of the maharaja.
 Consequently, Ghagge Nazir Khan and Wahid Khan are associated with the Bhopal region in musical literature.